nvidia-holoscan/holohub/README.md

 Reference applications based on the Holoscan platform may be found under the [applications](./applications/) directory.
 Reference applications aim to provide a demonstration of the SDK capabilities.

-HoloHub provides a convenient `run` script to build and run applications in your development environment.
+This repository provides a convenient `run` script to build and run applications in your development environment.
-To build an application in your development environment:
+To build an application:

 ```bash
   ./run build <application>